zo0o0ot/speaker-page/content/slides/mindfulness-wellness-wheel/index.md

 ???

 # Empty your head
+- Here's the QR code to this PDF if that's useful to you.
 - The first part of the half year reset is an activity to clear your mind through unstructured journaling.
-If you feel like one of the other mindfulness exercises works to help with that or if you want to do something instead of this, feel free.
+If you feel like one of the other structured or unstructured mindfulness exercises works to help with that, feel free.
-- Also, here's the QR code to this PDF if that's interesting to you.
 ---
-background-image: url(images/reset-emptyheadQR.png)
+background-image: url(images/reset-step2-4.png)
 background-size: cover
 ???
 # Remember your goals versus reality
+- Think about what you wanted 6 months ago, or at the beginning of the year.
+- Write down what actually happened.
+ - Extenuating circumstances happen.
+My mom died in March.
+Some things happen that we can't plan for.
+ - This isn't to make ourselves feel bad, just to be honest and non-judgemental.
+- Next, we think about why some goals succeeded, and some failed.
+ - Sometimes the reasons can help us understand the results.
+ - In the places where you succeeded, take the win!
+It's OK to be proud of success.
+---
+background-image: url(images/reset-step5-8.png)
+background-size: cover
+???
+# What are the ideal outcomes?
+Why?
+- Find your ideal scenario of how you want the rest of the year to go.
+ - What things do you want to happen and why?
+- Next take your ideal scenario and rank the goals by importance.
+ - Some goals will be more important, and that's OK
+ - When time is limited, this will help you focus on the most important things.
+# Identity and goals.
+- Who do you need to be to accomplish your goals?
+ - What would you need to believe about yourself?
+ - What would you need to do more?
+ - What would you need to do less?
+ - Write down some ideas, and see if you can shorten it into a sentence.
+- Create a system to realistically hit your goals over the next 6 months.
+ - "You do not rise to the level of your goals, you fall to the level of your habits".
+ - Here's where the atomic habits and SMART goals come back in.
+ - Plan for average and rough days, not just the best-case scenario.
+---
+background-image: url(images/reset-step9-11.png)
+background-size: cover
+???
+# Planning for tough times
+- What will you do when things get tough?
+ - Prepare for difficult times.
+What systems, rewards, and tactics might you need?
+ - Remember, you're allowed to bribe yourself with things you love to get results!
+- Why do you deserve this?
+ - I think you guys are great, but my words can't be the only ones that you use to create change.
+ - You deserve a life with meaning and happiness.
+Find the reasons and words that help you get there.
+- Take action
+ - Turn this desire into action, and create momentum for yourself!

 ---
 class: roomy, img-right-full